nassernajibi/WGEN-v2.0/README.md

 ### Researchers

+The SWG was first developed by [Prof. Scott Steinschneider](https://github.com/SteinschneiderLab) (Cornell University) (see *Steinschneider et al., 2019*).
+Since then, it has been upgraded, applied to different locations, and used for varying purposes by [the Steinschneider Research Group]( https://blogs.cornell.edu/steinschneider/) and their collaborators.
 We are committed to making our work findable, accessible, interoperable and reusable ([FAIR principles](https://www.nature.com/articles/sdata201618)) by the scientific community and the society at large.
 The programming language/platform (i.e., [R](https://www.r-project.org/)) and data used here are publicly available via the public preservation repositories without any charges.
 All code is posted on this repository.